Retrodad0001/evil_dungeon/README.md

 - I want to learn how to maximize automatic testing with Bevy because I want to reuse this knowledge in a bigger-scale game and learn about testing in Rust. (including performance testing)

-- It must be a polished game, not just a tech demo, so I can learn to polish and deploy it to Steam.
+- It must be a polished game, not just a tech demo, so I can learn to polish and deploy it to Steam for free

 Latest version screenshot.